AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/advanced-features-and-customizations/theme-related.md

 }
 ```

-### Modify theme style
+### Modify the theme style

-In addition to colors, you can also modify fonts, border radius, and other styles.
+In addition to colors, you can also modify fonts, border radius, and other styles:

-For example:

 ```typescript
 export function App() {